 If you or someone that you are assisting is having an issue when printing to a Ricoh Multifunction Printer, it could be due to one or more of the following.

-If you are given a replacement drive for your computer due to malware or any other issue, there is a chance that the drivers and the Ricoh MP were not added especially if the organization utilizes different models as installing the incorrect driver can cause a potential issue.
+If you are given a replacement drive for your computer due to malware or any other issue, there is a chance that the drivers for the Ricoh MP were not added especially if the organization utilizes different models as installing the incorrect driver can cause a potential issue.

 1. No drivers as the HDD was replaced.